quotient-im/Quaternion/BUILDING.md

 is more convenient if you're actively hacking on Quaternion and libQMatrixClient at the same time.
 On the other hand, packagers should make a separate package for libQMatrixClient so should use Option 1.
-0.0.9.3 is the only version using Option 1 as default; due to popular demand, Option 2 is used by default (but with a fallback to Option 1) from 0.0.9.4 beta.
+0.0.9.3 is the only version using Option 1 as default; due to popular demand, Option 2 is used by default (with a fallback to Option 1) from 0.0.9.4 beta.

 ### Pre-requisites
 - a Linux, macOS or Windows system (desktop versions tried; mobile Linux/Windows